Appsweet-co/stately-machine/README.md

 ## Error Types

-See our [wiki](https://github.com/Appsweet-co/stately-machine/wiki/Error-Types) for details on all errors.
+See our [API Docs](https://appsweet-co.github.io/stately-machine/types/StatelyErrorType.html) for details on all errors.

 ## Quick Start